decoder247/MLNotes/Notes-HOML.md

 Finally, ML can ***help humans learn and discover patterns to the problem.
 I.e. reveal correlations.
 This is called Data Mining***

-#### Types of ML systems
+### 2.3 Types of ML systems
-Main categories:
+#### Main categories:
-1. Supervision level (Sup, semi, un, reinforcement)
+1. Supervision level (A. Supervised, B. Semisupervised, C. Unsupervised, D. Reinforcement learning)
-2. Ability to learn on the fly (Online vs Batch)
+2. Ability to learn on the fly (A. Online vs B. Batch)
-3. Instance based (comparing new to known data points) vs model-based learning (detect pattern in data for predictions)
+3. A. Instance based (comparing new to known data points) vs B. Model-based learning (detect pattern in data for predictions)

-Supervised Learning:
+#### 1-A Supervised Learning:
 * *Classification*: Feed data with labels
 * *Prediction via regression*: Feed predictors (features), to predict a task's future values
 * Regression algorithms can be used for classification, i.e. *logistic regression* (probability of belonging to a class)